veltzer/demos/user_space_big/lib_init_fini_2/README.txt

 	end abruptly (not through exit(3) but rather by _exit(2), _Exit(2) or abnormal termination using singal).
-- what happens when you clone(2) ? (the multi-threading case)
+- what happens when you clone(2) ? (the multi-threading case) Nothing.
+This example demostrates that cloning does not call either constructors or destructors.
 - what happens when you have more than one library doing such stuff ? where does the order of initialization derive from ? linking order matters.
 Libraries further back the link line are more important and will be called first on construction and later on destruction.
+	Notice that if library A has a function with priority p1 and library B has a function with priority p2 and A appears later on the linking line then A's functions are going to be called first on construction and later on destruction even though p2<p1 (B's function are "more important").
+	If you want to avoid all of these issues then have one entry point into your system and handle order yourself...